Skip to main content

 Film Nevada’s crew and services directory is the number one resource used by industry professionals filming in Nevada.
-If you are a Nevada crew member or business serving the film industry, the directory is the most affordable tool to get your name to productions filming in Nevada.
-In your listing, users can include a profile picture; description of experience, skills or services offered; list of credits; upload a resume; and link to a website and video reel.
-This is your chance to pitch yourself to the productions looking to hire!
+If you are a Nevada crew member or business serving the film industry, the directory is the best tool to get your name to productions filming in Nevada.

 LOCATION